jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 External C2 on the other hand refers to remote-controlling machines that have some form of Internet access.
 There's also another important notion known as the 'Pivot', which we can think of as a *"stepping stone"* for the adversary to reach a neighbouring machine that has no direct internet access but is allowed to communicate with the compromised machine that is connected to the Internet (right side of the diagram above).

-[In my Attack Life Cycle](https://jym.sg), I deliberately put Internal C2 as a Stage 3 tactic.
-From an detection perspective, sometimes we might totally missed External C2 but network sensors may flag something suspicious between internal hosts.
+[In the Attack Life Cycle model](https://jym.sg), I deliberately put Internal C2 as a Stage 3 tactic.
+From an detection perspective, sometimes we might totally missed External C2 but network sensors or HIPS may flag something suspicious between internal hosts.

 ## Beaconing vs Non-Beaconing